Lloyd Austin: Indo-Pacific

+In November 2024, Austin again met with President Marcos and Secretary Teodoro in the Philippines.
+Together they reaffirmed the strength of the U.S.-Philippines alliance as well as their shared vision for a free and open Indo-Pacific.
+While there, Austin participated in a groundbreaking ceremony for a new bilateral Combined Coordination Center and signed a General Security of Military Information Agreement, both of which will increase information flow and deepen interoperability.

-Austin also made a three-day visit to India, where he met with his Indian counterpart Rajnath Singh, and other senior government officials.
+In March 2021, Austin made a three-day visit to India, where he met with his Indian counterpart Rajnath Singh, and other senior government officials.
 India drew closer to the United States following its tensions with China on their disputed Sino-Indian border.
 Austin urged India to cancel the planned purchase of Russia's S-400 air defence system.

+Austin made a second visit to India in June 2023, where he again met with Defense Minister Rajnath Singh as well as other senior leaders to discuss the ongoing joint efforts to modernize the U.S.–India Major Defense Partnership.

+In November 2024, Austin met with Indian defense minister Singh in Laos.

+The India-U.S. defense partnership has strengthened considerably in the last few years with the countries signing key defense and security pacts, including the Logistics Exchange Memorandum of Agreement in 2016 that allows their militaries to use each other's bases for repair and replenishment of supplies.

+During a press conference following Austin's visit to New Delhi, a senior Defense Department official described the progress between the U.S. and India: "India's growing commitment to playing a more engaged international role, including in the Indo-Pacific Quad, demonstrates a new and growing willingness to join the United States to protect and advance a shared vision of a free, open and rules-based global order.

-Austin stated that "China is our pacing threat.
-We still maintain the edge and we’re going to increase the edge going forward."
-On June 11, 2022, he condemned China's "provocative, destabilising" military activity near Taiwan, a day after China's Defence Minister Wei Fenghe warned Austin that "if anyone dares to split Taiwan from China, the Chinese army will definitely not hesitate to start a war no matter the cost."
+On June 11, 2022, Austin condemned China's "provocative, destabilising" military activity near Taiwan, a day after China's defence minister Wei Fenghe warned Austin that "if anyone dares to split Taiwan from China, the Chinese army will definitely not hesitate to start a war no matter the cost."
 Austin said the United States "will continue to fulfill our commitments under the Taiwan Relations Act.
 That includes assisting Taiwan in maintaining a sufficient self-defense capability."
 By February 2023, he had secured the U.S. military access to nine military bases in the Philippines, which is orthogonally situated between Taiwan and the South China Sea, expediting the full implementation of the Enhanced Defense Cooperation Agreement signed during the Obama administration.
+At the June 2023 Shangri-La Dialogue in Singapore, Austin warned that conflict in the Taiwan Strait would be devastating.